divarvel/PAPPL-OOo4Kids-Documents/CdC.rst

 Source code cleanup
 --------------------------------------------------------------------------------
 Some source files are not cleanly organized and formatted.
-While developping the features, we will clean those files.
+While developing the features, we will clean those files (properly indent the code, delete trailing spaces, regroup the lines correctly).

 Drawing modes
 --------------------------------------------------------------------------------